-The Humanities are the Difference THIS SPRING.
+The Humanities are the Difference THIS FALL.

 The humanities inspire profound and challenging conversations about current issues of importance while holding the world of today in healthy historical perspective.
 Recent innovations on campus expand the reach of the humanities into digital scholarship (like electronic archives, e-notated editions, and the Mellon Blended Learning Initiative) and extend its visibility into a broad range of public venues (like blogs and online journals).